RecNetBot-Development/RecNetPy/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to RecPy's documentation!
+Welcome to RecNetPy's documentation!
 =================================

-**RecPy** is an API wrapper built in Python for pulling data from rec.net.
+**RecNetPy** is an API wrapper built in Python for pulling data from rec.net.
 It's the same wrapper used to power RecNetBot!

 .. note::
    This project is still currently under active developmet.
 Some tools/features may not be working as intended.
 For any bugs observed please report them to the RNB Discord, or submit the issue on GitHub.